SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Method

-\paragraph{Architecture details.} Our model's core architecture consists of a pretrained, frozen ViT visual encoder~\cite{radford2021learning} and a language decoder.
-We also employ a 2-layer MLP projector, which is responsible for mapping our location embeddings ($\hat{\ma}_t\in\mathbb{R}^{D}$ associated with $\ma_t=\langle loc \rangle$) for grounding, as detailed in~\cref{subsec:linkingregression}.
+{\textbf{Architecture details.}} Our model's core architecture consists of a pretrained, frozen ViT visual encoder~\cite{radford2021learning}, a trainable vision projector, and a language decoder.
+We also employ a grounding module ($\phi_\text{grounding}$) consisting of a 2-layer MLP, which is responsible for mapping our location embeddings ($\hat{\ma}_t\in\mathbb{R}^{D}$ associated with $\ma_t=\langle loc \rangle$) to bounding box coordinates, as detailed in~\cref{subsec:linkingregression}.
 To ensure a fair comparison with the GeoChat and EarthDial baseline approaches, our experiments use the same respective language decoder.
 Specifically, we use the Vicuna-v1.5~\cite{chiang2023vicuna} model for the GeoChat comparison and the Phi-3-mini~\cite{phi3_mini} model for EarthDial.
-For data processing on GeoChat, we use 504x504 image inputs with interpolated positional embeddings.
+For data processing on GeoChat, we use 504$\times$504 image inputs with interpolated positional embeddings.
 For the EarthDial benchmark, we employ the multi-modal (i.e., multi-spectral, SAR, temporal) and multi-resolution data fusion strategy detailed in~\cite{Soni_2025_CVPR}.
 Unless stated otherwise, all following experiments use this EarthDial setting.

+{\textbf{Training details.}} To develop a generalist model capable of diverse remote sensing tasks, we finetune on the GeoChat \cite{cvpr2024geochat} and EarthDial \cite{Soni_2025_CVPR} datasets.
+These provide a diverse suite of tasks, including VQA, grounding, region captioning, and scene classification, aggregated from multiple sources \cite{rahnemoonfar2021floodnet, cheng2017remote, lobry2020rsvqa}.
+We finetune our model for $1$ epoch with a batch size of $16$, using the AdamW optimizer with a learning rate of $2 \times 10^{-4}$ and a cosine annealing schedule.
+To keep the finetuning lightweight, we apply LoRA~\cite{hu2022lora} with rank $r=64$ and scaling factor $\alpha=16$ on the language backbone, while keeping the vision encoder frozen.
+The grounding module $\phi_\text{grounding}$ and the vision-language projector are trained with half precision.
+Our total trainable overhead amounts to only $16.8$M parameters.